OpenNebula/docs/source/integration_and_development/references/react_sunstone_dev.rst

 Adding New Tabs
 ================================================================================

+OpenNebula resources are grouped into pools and can be managed from the interface through resource tab (or route).
+Where we can operate over one or more resources, filter by attributes or get detailed information about individual resource.

+For this reason, a configuration file has been created for each resource.
+These are  located in ``etc/sunstone``.

-It's necessary to understand the structure of the files located in ``etc/sunstone``:
+To develop a new tab, it's necessary to understand the structure of the configuration files:

 - **Resource**: related information about resources.
 - **Actions**: buttons to operate over the resources.